View larger map

 - Presumpscot River Preserve — A beautiful walk along the river, to overlooks of falls and some great riverside rocks.
 All told you can get in a 4ish-5ish mile walk.
 Dogs allowed.

-- Evergreen Cemetery and Baxter Woods — You can walk nearly five miles here, with your dog, through the trails behind the cemetery (and through the cemetery), and across the street to Baxter Woods.
-Good birding, turtle spotting.
+- Evergreen Cemetery— You can walk many five miles here, with your dog, through the trails behind the cemetery (and through the paved lanes of the cemetery), and across the street to Baxter Woods.
+Good birding, turtle spotting—and occasional otter spotting!

 - Capisic Brook Trail — A wee half-mile trail near a pretty brook.
 Dogs allowed.